amende32/MSRI-UP/README.md

 ## Notes

 There might be some typos.
-Please feel free to email me at coscohua@mail.sfu.edu
+Please feel free to [email me](coscohua@mail.sfu.edu).

 ## License

 Copyright [2017] [Carlos Osco]

-All code and material is licensed under a [Creative Commons Attribution 4.0 International License (CC-by)](http://creativecommons.org/licenses/by/4.0/)
+All code and material is licensed under a [Creative Commons Attribution 4.0 International License (CC-by)](http://creativecommons.org/licenses/by/4.0/).
 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and